 In addition, as our business grows, we may encounter unforeseen expenses, restrictions, difficulties, complications, delays and other known and unknown factors.
-We will need to transition at some point from a company with a research focus to a company capable of conducting development activities and then to a company supporting commercial activities.
+We will need to continue to transition from a company with a research focus to a company capable of conducting development activities for multiple product candidates and then to a company supporting commercial activities.
 We may not be successful in such transitions.
 If we do not adequately address these risks and difficulties or successfully make such a transition, it could have a material adverse impact on our business.